 Take high-quality product photos that capture your product in the best light.
 Remember, new visitors have never seen, touched or used your product, so they have no idea what to expect.

-Display multiple photos showing your product features to reassure visitors that your product is promising.
+Use multiple photos to show your product features and reassure visitors that your product is promising.

 Display Lifestyle Images